bumzu/DestinyRaidImages/README.md

 Image archive of Maps, Encounter Mechanics, Loot Tables etc. in Destiny 2

 ### How to Use
-1. Use the menu on the top right of this README to find the raid you're looking for
+1. Use the menu on the top left of this README to find the raid you're looking for
 2. Right click on link --> Copy Link Address --> Paste in Discord.
 The image(s) should embed correctly.

 ## Crota's End